uiuc-focal-lab/llm-priming-attacks/README.md

         --batch_size 25 \
         --max_batch_size 25

+A guide for how many GPUs to use for each Llama model can be found [here](https://github.com/facebookresearch/llama#inference).
+For example, our work only uses the non-chat Llama 2 (7B) model, so only 1 GPU is needed.

 For reproducibility, the data used to produce the results in the paper can be found in [data/few_shot_priming](https://github.com/uiuc-focal-lab/llm-priming-attacks/tree/main/data/few_shot_priming):
 - [few_shot_examples.csv](https://github.com/uiuc-focal-lab/llm-priming-attacks/blob/main/data/few_shot_priming/few_shot_examples.csv): the few-shot examples used.
 - [few_shot_val.csv](https://github.com/uiuc-focal-lab/llm-priming-attacks/blob/main/data/few_shot_priming/few_shot_val.csv): validation set for tuning the few-shot prompt.